 Section 18.1 E. Healthcare Cash Equalizer.
-During the term of the Agreement, if a "healthcare cash equalizer" is paid to non-union employees for years 2020, 2021, 2022, 2023 and through April 30, 2024 of the Agreement, the same taxable payment amount shall be paid to IBEW members.
+During the term of this Agreement, if a "healthcare cash equalizer" is paid to non-union employees, the same taxable payment amount shall be paid to IBEW members.

 Section 18.2.
 Vision Care Plan.
 This managed eye care program covers eligible employees and their eligible dependents.
 Essentially, the plan provides payment of fees to participating doctors or opticians.
 Details of the Plan Benefits Administration are detailed in the vision care brochure.